 - 1. Applicants must be available for questions or clarification during the grant review period. - 2.
 Applicants must be available for presentations upon request. - 3.
 DWS-OHS reserves the right to reject any and all applications or withdraw this offer at any time. - 4.
-DWS may award partial grants. - 5.
-Awards will be made to the responsible applicant(s) whose application is determined to best meet the objectives of the Utah Homelessness Council, taking into consideration all factors set forth in this RFGA. - 6.
-Organizations previously receiving funding from DWS-OHS should be in good standing to be considered for a grant. - 7.
-All Applications will be reviewed for completeness by DWS-OHS staff.
-Funding priorities will be presented to the UHN for consideration.
-The UHN will review and make recommendations to the UHC for final approval. - 8.
-In cooperation with the State Homelessness Coordinator, the Utah Homelessness Council (UHC) is responsible for reviewing applications and approving funding for the provision of homeless services in the state. - 9.
+DWS-OHS may grant partial awards. - 5.
+Awards will be made to the responsible applicant(s) whose application is determined to best meet the objectives of the Utah Homelessness Council (UHC), taking into consideration all factors set forth in this RFGA. - 6.
+Organizations previously receiving funding from DWS-OHS should be in good standing to be considered for a grant.

+- All applications will be reviewed for completeness by DWS-OHS staff to confirm minimum threshold expectations are met as outlined in Appendix B - Grant Application Narrative and recorded on the DWS-OHS Staff Minimum Threshold Review found in Attachment D - Evaluation Criteria. - 8.
+The LHC review committees, alongside the CoC Collaborative Applicants will read and score applications that pass the minimum threshold review. - 9.
+Finalized scores will be returned to the CoC Collaborative Applicants.
+The Collaborative Applicants will present the UHN approved funding recommendations to the Utah Homeless Council (UHC) who is responsible for reviewing applications and approving funding for the provision of homeless services in the state. - 10.
 Successful grant applications will be open to public inspection after grant award under the guidelines of the Government Records Access and Management Act (GRAMA).
 The entire application will be open unless the applicant requests in writing that trade secrets/proprietary data be protected.
-A GRAMA Claim of Business Confidentiality must be submitted to the Contract Analyst prior to the application deadline.
+A GRAMA Claim of Business Confidentiality must be submitted to the Contract Analyst (alowe@utah.gov) prior to the application deadline.